wazo-platform/wazo-doc/source/api_sdk/rest_api/agentd/api.rst

 provides a public API that can be used to query and update agent login and pause statuses on a XiVO.

-.. warning:: The 0.1 API is currently in development.
-Major changes could still happen and new resources will be added over time.
+.. warning:: This API is currently in development.
+Major changes could still happen.

+   None of this has been implemented yet.

 Add an Agent to a Queue